-- (f) initiating or adjusting functionalities that provide information to users about notification systems mechanisms and direct users to helplines and trusted organisations, where users detect material or conversations contact indicating potential online child sexual abusewhere suspicious contacts are detected; - (g) initiating or adjusting functionalities that allow the providers to collect statistical data to better assess the risks and the effectiveness of the mitigation measures.
+- (f) initiating or adjusting functionalities that provide information to users about notification mechanisms and direct users to helplines and trusted organisations, where users detect material or conversations indicating potential online child sexual abuse; - (g) initiating or adjusting functionalities that allow the providers to collect statistical data to better assess the risks and the effectiveness of the mitigation measures.
 This data shall not include any personal data. - 2.
 The mitigation measures shall be: - (a) effective in mitigating the identified risk; - (b) targeted and proportionate in relation to that risk, taking into account, in particular, the seriousness of the risk as well as the provider's financial and technological capabilities and the number of users; - (c) applied in a diligent and non-discriminatory manner, having due regard, in all circumstances, to the potential consequences of the mitigation measures for the exercise of fundamental rights of all parties affected; - (d) introduced, implemented, reviewed, modified, discontinued or expanded, as appropriate, each time the risk assessment is conducted or updated pursuant to Article 3(4), within three months from the date referred to therein. - 3.
-Providers of interpersonal communications services that have identified, pursuant to the risk assessment conducted or updated in accordance with Article 3, a risk of use of their services for the purpose of the solicitation of children, shall take, the necessary age verification and age assessment measures to reliably identify child users on their services, enabling them to take the mitigation measures. - 3a.
-Any Those age verification and age assessment measures shall be privacy preserving, proportionate, transparent, effective, accurate, non-discriminatory, accessible and take as a primary consideration the best interest of the child into account not involve any profiling or biometric identification of users. - 3a.
-Providers of hosting services and providers of interpersonal communications services The provider may request the EU Centre to assist in identifying and assessing technical aspects of analysing suitable specific mitigation measures selected by the provider in application of referred to in paragraphs 1, 2 and 3.
+Providers of interpersonal communications services that have identified, pursuant to the risk assessment conducted or updated in accordance with Article 3, a risk of use of their services for the purpose of the solicitation of children, shall take, the necessary age verification and age assessment measures to reliably identify child users on their services, enabling them to take the mitigation measures.

+Those age verification and age assessment measures shall be privacy preserving, respecting the principles relating to the processing of personal data, notably the principles of lawfulness, purpose limitation and data minimisation, proportionate, transparent, effective, accurate, non-discriminatory, accessible and take as a primary consideration the best interest of the child.

+3a.
+Providers of hosting services and providers of interpersonal communications services may request the EU Centre to assist in identifying and assessing technical aspects of specific mitigation measures referred to in paragraphs 1, 2 and 3.

-The costs incurred by the EU Centre for providing such assistance the performance of such an analysis shall be borne by the requesting provider.
-However, the EU Centre shall bear those costs where the provider is a micro, small or medium-sized enterprise, provided the request is reasonably necessary to support the risk assessment the identification and assessment of risk mitigation measures.
+The costs incurred by the EU Centre for providing such assistance shall be borne by the requesting provider.
+However, the EU Centre shall bear those costs where the provider is a micro, small or medium-sized enterprise, provided the request is reasonably necessary to support the identification and assessment of risk mitigation measures.
 The EU Centre shall make available information to determine those costs.